 Prior to private practice, Ed served as an Assistant General Counsel of the U.S. International Trade Commission, focusing on antidumping, countervailing duty and Section 337 cases.
 Ed also headed the ITC’s Section 337 staff office.
 Drawing on this experience, Ed is well-versed in handling Section 337 proceedings involving patent infringement and other unfair trade practices.

 Ed’s experience covers a broad range of industries and regions.
-He has successfully represented clients in the chemicals, electronics, metals and other industries.
-In recent years, Ed’s practice has expanded to include advising energy industry clients on the permitting of exports from the United States of liquefied natural gas (LNG), crude oil and electricity.
+He has successfully represented clients in the chemicals, electronics, forest products, metals and other industries.
 Ed’s clients come from all corners of the globe, including the United States, Canada, Mexico, Brazil, Japan, Korea, China, Thailand, Singapore, India, Germany and the United Kingdom.

 Ed is particularly proud of his connections with Japan.
 Ed has lived in Japan and speaks Japanese, and he routinely advises clients on both the legal and cultural aspects of doing business in Japan.
 Ed was formerly Co-chair and Senior Advisor to the Asia-Pacific Committee of the American Bar Association’s Section of International Law.